 - Block Play - with small Australian animals, deserts and billabongs, linking with storytelling and music and movement.

-- Cooking and Food-related Experiences: using indigenous and/or native ingredients, finding and tasting ‘bush tucker’ in collaboration with local Aboriginal and Torres Strait Islander person.
+- Cooking and Food-related Experiences: using indigenous and/or native ingredients, finding and tasting ‘bush tucker’ in collaboration with local Aboriginal and Torres Strait Islander people.

 - Dolls and Props - having dolls with a range of skin colours and features, and using traditional baby carriers (coolamons) and other culturally relevant items.